Village View Residential

 Sustainable Design

-Sustainability was also an important aspect of the design.
+Sustainability was an important aspect of the design.
 Recyclable materials e.g. brick, aluminium, stone have been used throughout.
 Everything can be re-used or recycled at a future date.
-And heat efficiency has been prioritised with airtight buildings and high levels of insulation.
+Heat efficiency has been prioritised with airtight buildings and high levels of insulation.
+Most apartments have an allocated parking space in a secure underground car park with an EV charger point that can be activated if required.
+And all apartments have MVHR units within them to improve indoor air quality and mitigate air pollutants.

 The work transforms the site, significantly increasing the residential offer, and bringing this part of a historic area back to life.